LesterLyu/What-To-Eat/DOCUMENT/messages/message-get-all.md

-# user get his own unread message
+# user get all messages

-Used for a user to get his own collection of unread messages
+Used for a user to get his own collection of all messages, no matter if the message is already read or unread.

-**URL** : `/api/messages`
+**URL** : `/api/messages/all`

 **Method** : `GET`